growilabs/growi-docs/docs/en/guide/features/authority.md

 View/Edit permissions can be set for each page.
 Newly created pages are automatically set to the permissions of the parent page.

-GROWI v6.1.x migrations can be configured to allow users with read-only privileges (including Saml-linked users) to attach and detach.
+If you use GROWI v6.1.x or later versions, you can use a setting that allows only viewing permissions for each user.
+It can also be set for Saml and external account linked login users.

 ## How to set up